I was running south down Drayton Street, along Forsyth Park, on yet another high-heat, high-humidity day in Savannah.

 Two and a half minutes of norepinephrine nudging me to the left, saying, “hey, three-plus miles on a really hot day isn’t all that bad!”
 And a piece of my brain, feebly frying in the July heat, meekly responding, “no…I’m…running…five…today.”

-Kelvin and I did a
+Kelvin and I did a podcast on this yesterday.

 It’s these bouts of internal arguments that make the difference between settling for good enough and going for great.

 It’s these little corners — turn left or turn right — that make the difference between the comfortable status quo the uncomfortable moments required for growth.

 It’s these decisions you make — be good enough or turn toward greatness — that define who you become.